 Contact CTG to inquire about current opportunities.

-Ashley Alteri, Rockefeller College of Public Administration and Policy, UAlbany
+Ashley Alteri, Rockefeller College of Public Affairs and Policy, UAlbany

 Guilherme Xavier Ferreira, College of Computing and Information, UAlbany